8 Things to Do in Rotorua on a Rainy Day

 1. Go to the spa

 With the city branded as a “geothermal wonderland”, there is more thermal pools than you can count!
 Stewing in a natural hot pool while it is raining is the perfect mix of hot and cold.
-If you don’t like the rain drops falling on your head, there are always sheltered options, like some of the pools and mud spa at the Polynesion Spa.
+If you don’t like the raindrops falling on your head, there are always sheltered options, like some of the pools at the Polynesian Spa.

 Save money and get yourself in one of the 5 free natural hot pools in Rotorua.

-Packed with exhibitions, the Rotorua Museum offers a great insight on the history of the area.
+Packed with exhibitions, the Rotorua Museum offers great insight into the history of the area.
 Its human history is detailed with a great focus on the heavy Maori presence and its geologic history is showcasing the power of the earth that dramatically impacts the city and surroundings.
+[Update: The Rotorua Museum is closed for development].

 4. Be inspired by a Maori show

 A few Maori villages offer “covered” Maori shows, but your best dry options Te Puia or the Pohutu Cultural Theatre.
-If they have a show on the day you visit, you will be treated to a buffet of cultural delicacies, as well as a full show by a local iwi (tribe).
+If they have a show on the day you visit, you will be treated to a buffet of cultural delicacies, as well as a full show by local iwi (tribe).
+See your options in 13 Places to Experience Maori Culture in New Zealand.

 5. Read a good book at the library